-The balance of white/black box security testing is a decision you will ultimately make based on your budget, risk concerns, and internal policies.
+The balance of white/black box security testing is a decision you will ultimately make based on your budget, risk concerns, internal policies, and possibly compliance requirements.
 This article is intended to help a client think through the benefits of white box testing and the downsides to full black box testing, as well as provide several real-world examples to demonstrate the points.

 Note: The primary purpose of this article is to inform our clients of the differences between the three types of testing, but hopefully it will provide value to others as well.